-There are various reasons why the tortoise isn’t opening its eyes, including:
+There can be various reasons why a tortoise isn’t opening its eyes, including:

 1/ Vitamin A Deficiency

-A vitamin A deficiency (hypovitaminosis A) could be why your tortoise’s eyes are shut.
+A vitamin A deficiency (hypovitaminosis A) could be why the tortoise’s eyes are shut.

 The liver stores vitamin A. As the tortoise grows, its body uses up this resource.
 The tortoise may begin showing signs of hypovitaminosis A if this vitamin isn’t replenished via its diet.

 - Low-quality commercial feeds